Thursday, October 26, 2000

 Not long after, the flight attendants came by and handed us a pair of cards that said, in part:

-Welcome on United Airlines flight 170 EVOHR We have prepared this BABY especially for you.
-Enjoy your flight!
 As Dave Barry would say: "I'm not making this up!"

 While it may seem that some copywriter at United is taking entirely too much credit for the extensiveness of their customer service, they did do a great job with the special meals. :-)